-- 2.5 In the context of existing travel behaviour within the vicinity of the site, the 2011 census 'method of travel to work' data has been examined in order to determine the current mode-split for residents of the local area.
-Despite the 2021 Census being completed, the 2011 data is the most recently available travel to work data. - 2.6 The MSOA in which the site lies (The Vale of Glamorgan 015) is considered appropriate for establishing existing travel patterns and is illustrated within Figure 2.2.
+- 2.5 In the context of existing travel behaviour within the vicinity of the site, the 2011 Census 'method of travel to work' data has been examined in order to determine the current mode-split for residents of the local area.
+Despite the 2021 Census being completed, the 2011 data is the most recently available travel to work data while the 2021 Census can be used for information such as car availability. - 2.6 The MSOA in which the site lies (The Vale of Glamorgan 015) is considered appropriate for establishing existing travel patterns and is illustrated within Figure 2.2.